 Action level exceedances must be reported to consumers

 Under the federal Lead and Copper Rule, the results of lead testing must be reported to the people who receive water from the sampling location within 30 days of receiving the results, and public notification and education is required if lead concentrations exceed the action level in more than 10 percent of taps sampled.

 Testing results must be reported to local public health agencies

-Schools and child care facilities required to test for lead*
+Schools and childcare facilities are required to test for lead*

 Illinois does not have a more protective action level for lead in drinking water than the federal action level of 15 ppb.

-Action level at or below 5 ppb in schools and child care facilities*^
+Action level is at or below 5 ppb for schools and childcare facilities*^

 Illinois requires an initial inventory of all water distribution system materials to be submitted by April 15, 2023.
 Note – Section 17.11 of the Illinois Environmental Protection Act has had this requirement since 2018.